Wharton MBA Majors & Specialties

 The health care management major differs from many other majors at Wharton in blending specific coursework and professional development opportunities.
 The major draws on a rich variety of electives across the university, including courses in the behavioral and applied social sciences, biomedical sciences, and social policy.
 It is closely associated with the Leonard Davis Institute of Health Economics (LDI), which facilitates research and education in health services financing and delivery.
 You must apply for admission to this major at the time of your initial Wharton application.

-Students whose interests do not conform to existing majors may petition for the approval of an individualized major.
+Students whose interests do not conform to existing MBA disciplines may petition for the approval of an individualized major.
 This option is available to students with specific, well-defined, interdisciplinary interests.
-Individualized majors require forethought and planning to complete; we would strongly advise students interested in this pathway to speak with an academic advisor once accepted into the Wharton MBA program.
+We encourage students to explore the variety of MBA subjects that the Wharton MBA program offers, but we also recommend students plan their journey carefully.
+Individualized MBA majors require forethought and planning to complete; we would strongly advise students interested in this pathway to speak with an academic advisor once accepted into the Wharton MBA program.

 The insurance and risk management major examines the techniques corporations, organizations, and individuals use to reduce the potential financial losses arising from exposure to risk.
 These techniques range from traditional insurance products to current advances in corporate and insurer risk management.
 Topics include risk and insurance regulation, global risk management, estate planning, and related public policy initiatives.